"The dead are rising!" a loud cry assaults my ears. I tremble.

 A peace offering.
 Or a bribe?

 "So, what is it you do here?"
-I break the silence.

-Our once-full cups clink with hollow resonance.
+A moment later our once-full cups clink against each other with hollow resonance.

 That stone again?
 A mural?
 No…